KrailOrg/krail/docs/tutorial06.md

 - we have modified the values in one ini file with those from another
 - We have demonstrated ensuring an early fail if a file is missing

-Apache Commons Configuration supports much more than just init files, and can support [variety of sources](https://commons.apache.org/proper/commons-configuration/userguide_v1.10/overview.html#Configuration_Sources) - Krail will just accept anything that Apache Commons Configuration provides
+Apache Commons Configuration supports much more than just ini files, and can support [variety of sources](https://commons.apache.org/proper/commons-configuration/userguide_v1.10/overview.html#Configuration_Sources) - Krail will just accept anything that Apache Commons Configuration provides

 #Download from Github
 To get to this point straight from Github, [clone](https://github.com/davidsowerby/krail-tutorial) using branch **step06**